Developmental Psychology I

 LEARNING OUTCOMES

-Upon completion of the course, students are expected to have:
+Upon completion of the course, students are expected to:

-• To recognize the diversity of life experiences that shape the psychology of each level of development with special reference to the influence of gender and culture
+• recognize the diversity of life experiences that shape psychological development at each stage, with particular reference to the influence of gender and sociocultural context;

-• To have understood specific issues such as the impact of early experiences on human development
+• understand specific issues such as the impact of early childhood experiences on human development.

 GENERAL COMPETENCES